wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-golem-stone.md

 **HD:** 5  &nbsp; &nbsp;  **Armor:** as plate <br>
 **Size:** large <br>
-**Stats:** strong, clumsy, and sturgy, but robotic <br>
+**Stats:** strong, clumsy, and sturdy, but robotic <br>
 **Movement:** average <br>
 **Morale:** reckless <br>

 As a construct, the Stone Golem can be considered an object.
 It is *immune to fatigue, fear, poison and diseases*.
 However, anti-magic zones and *dispel effects paralyze it*.
 Additionally, the Stone Golem is *resistant to fire and magic*.

-The golem’s activation glyph is hidden on some stone carving.
+The golem’s activation glyph is hidden on some stone carvings.
 If destroyed, the golem is deactivated.
 It can be altered to change its order.
 Roll a D12 for its location:
 <details markdown="1">
 <summary>D12 glyph location</summary>
 1. Left Palm